near/NEPs/specs/RuntimeSpec/Preparation.md

 specification such as `call`, `call_indirect` or `unreachable` do not affect metered block construction and are accounted for much like other instructions not mentioned in this section.

-All the instructions covered by a metered block are assigned a fee based on `regular_op_cost` genesis parameter.
+All the instructions covered by a metered block are assigned a fee based on the `regular_op_cost` genesis parameter.
 Pseudo-instructions do not cause any fee to be charged.
 A sum of these fees is then charged by instrumentation inserted at the beginning of each metered block.